EnriqueAldana/Elixir_Tic_Toc/README.md

 # Elixir_Tic_Toc
-Tic Too game implementation from Elixir
+Tic Toc game implementation from Elixir
 <br>
 It is a basic implementation to get knowledge about tuples, if conditions and recursivity funtions using Elixir language. <br>